Pick a date…CHECK!

 Counseling should be a top priority.
 Here’s why.

-It’s exciting to head on a life journey with your future husband but you probably wouldn’t get in the car for a drive to an unfamiliar destination without your trusty navigation system.
+It’s exciting to head on a life journey with your future spouse but you probably wouldn’t get in the car for a drive to an unfamiliar destination without your trusty navigation system.
 The same goes for marriage.
-A roadmap helps you navigate through the rough areas that inevitably come with marriage such as issues related to communication, money, anger, and intimacy.
+A roadmap helps you navigate through the rough areas that inevitably come with marriage.
+These issues are usually related to communication, money, anger, and intimacy.

 Why set yourself up to become another statistic?
 More than 50% of US marriages fail, but that doesn’t mean you have to be one of them.
 Research shows that couples who invest in premarital counseling reduce their chance of divorce by 31%.

-As a licensed professional marriage counselor with two decades of clinical experience, I’ve worked with hundreds of couples just like you.
-I have also trained military couples on premarital/marital counseling and how to prevent and cope with the most common issues that come up in relationships.
+We have worked with hundreds of couples just like you.
+We have also trained military couples on premarital/marital counseling and how to prevent and cope with the most common issues that come up in these relationships.

-A successful relationship takes work and you want to have a first aid kit at your convenience not necessarily because you are going to use it today, but you always want to be prepared.
+A successful relationship takes work.
+You will want to have a first aid kit at your convenience.
+Not necessarily to use today, just to help you always feel prepared.

 Why Do I Need Premarital Counseling

 Premarital counseling is a specialized type of therapy benefitting couples considering marriage.
 Unlike couple’s therapy, which usually takes place when there’s a problem, premarital counseling is about learning ways to prevent conflict and issues from escalating.
 Premarital counseling help to ensure that you and your partner have a strong, healthy relationship — giving you a better chance for a stable and satisfying marriage.”